GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/0_index.typ

 Although accounting for acoustic reverberation is essential to properly model the physical world, noise sources should ideally also be included.
 While our simulator handles several sources and can use various noise signals as inputs, we have not been able to dedicate enough time to its inclusion in the #acr("SSL") pipeline.
 // Transition
-This project was essential to understand better the #acr("SSL") problem.
+This project was essential to better understand the #acr("SSL") problem.
-Also, the deep neural network trained for this occasion is used as a feature extractor in our #acr("RL") pipeline for acoustic-based navigation (see @chap:rl).
+Also, the deep neural network trained for this occasion serves as a feature extractor in our #acr("RL") pipeline for acoustic-based navigation (see @chap:rl).
 The rest of this chapter will study the more complex case of multi-source localization.